- As low as $308/Night

 About the Area

 Georgetown is home to this lodge.
-Rice Museum and Brookgreen Gardens are cultural highlights, and some of the area's activities can be experienced at Caledonia Golf and Fish Club and True Blue Golf Club.
+Hampton Plantation State Historic Site and Rice Museum are cultural highlights, and some of the area's activities can be experienced at Caledonia Golf and Fish Club and True Blue Golf Club.

 Special Instructions